 Non-government schools may nominate themselves for the Excellence in Global Learning Award.

 While it is expected that most schools nominating in this category would be delivering an International Student Program under CRICOS registration, nominations are not limited to these schools.
-Accordingly, schools can be nominated for any number of global learning programs, including sister schools, overseas learning programs, teacher and principal professional development, and incorporating the intercultural capability of the Victorian curriculum.
+Accordingly, schools can be nominated for any number of global learning and engagement programs, including sister schools, overseas learning programs, teacher and principal professional development, and incorporating the intercultural capability of the Victorian Curriculum.

 Conditions of entry

 To be considered valid, entries must be completed in full using the online nomination form.

-School principals are responsible for ensuring that they nominate international students in the correct category.
+School principals are responsible for ensuring that they nominate in the correct category.
 Judges do not have the discretion to re-assign applications to another category.

 Nomination materials become the property of the Department and will not be returned at the conclusion of the judging process.

 Photographs or video materials presented as a part of nominations should be of high resolution or of broadcast standard.

-School principals are responsible for ensuring that nominated students sign the consent form in relation to privacy, release of information and media requirements, prior to submitting nomination forms.
+School principals are responsible for ensuring that nominated students, school staff and homestay families (depending on award category) sign the consent form in relation to privacy, release of information and media requirements, prior to submitting nomination forms.

 How to enter?

 Online Nominations Portal (when available) following the steps outlined below.
-Nomination for the International Student of the Year – Ambassador Award category is not required, as year 12 nominees for the seven other awards automatically become nominees for this award.
+Nomination for the International Student of the Year – Ambassador Award category is not required, as year 12 student nominees for the other seven student awards automatically become nominees for this award.
 Schools may submit one application per student.

 Step 1: Follow the instructions to create a school account.